A SHORT NOTE ON THE MEDINA CHARTER

 By: Kassim Ahmad

-Not only is the Madina Charter important in the sense that it is the first written constitution; it is also modern in the sense that it was promulgated for a plural society, giving equal rights to every citizen as well as giving them a say in governmental matters, as we shall see.
+Not only is the Medina Charter important in the sense that it is the first written constitution, it is also modern in the sense that it was promulgated for a plural society, giving equal rights to every citizen as well as giving them a say in governmental matters.

 The whole text of the Charter has been reproduced, word for word, by Ibn Ishaq and Abu Ubaid in their respective books from the original preserved by Ibn Abi Khithamah.

 The Charter consists of 47 clauses, but due to different numbering, Prof. Hamidullah counts it to be 52.
 Clauses 1, 2 and 39 state the formation of a sovereign nation-state with a common citizenship, consisting of various communities, principally Muslim Arabs from Mecca (the Muhajirin or Immigrants), Muslim Arabs from Yathrib (the Ansar or Helpers), other monotheists form Yathrib (i.e. the Jews) and others who must be at that time still pagans.
 These constitute a unified citizenry (Arabic term, ummah), having equal rights and responsibilities, as distinct from other peoples.

 It should not escape anyone’s notice that these two clauses established the first modern nation-state in the world.
 Although Medina was just a city, its Charter was to last until the beginning of the Umayyad Dynasty in 1661.
 Western historians cite the Treaties of Westphalia in 1648 as the beginning of the modern nation-state era.